theKGS/MCTS/README.md

 Java implementation of UCT based MCTS and soon more variants of MCTS including MT-ISMCTS.

+## Game Implementations

+### TicTacToe
+It's exactly what you would expect it to be.

+### ConnectFour
+It's like TicTacToe but slightly more interesting.
+The AI behaves strange given a very high computational budget.
+I'm looking into it.

+### 2048
+This was implemented for testing games with stochastic elements.

+### Card Game
+This is going to be scrapped or replaced.
+Shouldn't really be in the repository right now.
+Ignore it.

 ## Main Algorithm
 Everything in the main package is related to MCTS implementation itself.
 The other packages (connectFour, twothousandfortyeight)